 In 1828 Gunnar Berg aquired half of Svolvær from his brother in law, Lars Thodal Walnum.
 The price was 3000 “specidaler” (currency at the time, equals approx. NOK 12000).
 At this time Svolvær, with close to 60 inhabitants, was one of the larger fishing villages in Lofoten.
 He immediately started to build his main house and wharfs, and 25th of January 1831 he got a license to work as an innkeeper and a merchant.
 After the opening of Krambua (the first shop in town) at Svinøya, the town centre moved from «Øvreværet» (below Svolværgeita) to Svinøya.
 People started to settle on the islands around, and Krambua in Svinøya became the natural centrum.

-The Landowner`s Residence to the right in the photo
+The Manor House to the right in the photo

 Børsen Spiseri, one of the most distinctive restaurants in the Lofoten Islands.